This article is meant to assist administrators in installing the Method Sync Engine on a Windows Server environment.

-The basic installation steps are the same as a regular Method:CRM installation.
-You can find the Method:CRM Installation guide in our Help Center: Getting Started on QuickBooks Desktop.
+The basic installation steps are the same as a regular Method installation.
 There are a few additional things to keep in mind when installing the sync engine on a server:

-You must be logged in as the server administrator when installing Method:CRM.
+You must be logged in as the server administrator when installing Method.

 If the Method Sync Engine does not install or run correctly, the Method Support team will only be able to assist with the basic installation setup.
 Troubleshooting the server environment is the responsibility of the Method End User.